River: Birch

 Betula nigra

-Birch — River – HERITAGE® (Betula nigra) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 40–70 ft tall and 40–60 ft wide, and needs medium to high water.
-River birch needs acidic, consistently moist soil — gets chlorosis and stress in dry alkaline conditions.
+River: Birch (Betula nigra) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 40–70 ft tall and 40–60 ft wide, fast-growing, needs medium to high water, and prefers full sun to partial shade.
+River birch needs acidic, consistently moist soil, gets chlorosis and stress in dry alkaline conditions.

 Photos